 The lower the alcohol content, the better the wine is for you long-term.

-Besides the obvious drawbacks of drinking to excess over time, wines with higher alcohol content are usually higher in calories.
+Besides the obvious drawbacks of excessive drinking over time, wines with higher alcohol content are usually higher in calories.

 If you prefer fortified wine, reduce that to about 3 ounces per serving.

-Anything beyond those moderate drinking levels dramatically reduces any improved health outcomes from those good things about wine.
+Anything beyond those moderate drinking levels dramatically reduces any improved health outcomes that make wine good for you.

 Let’s look at the relationship between heart health and alcohol as an example.
 Moderate amounts of alcohol seem to improve cardiovascular outcomes.